Croquetas de Jamón Serrano

 The fresh ones are so much better.
 In this particular recipe I’ve explained how to make ‘Croquetas de Jamón’ which involves making a béchamel sauce containing Serrano ham.
 There are, however, many variations on the Spanish croqueta which you could equally stuff with prawns, fish, boiled egg, chorizo or chicken.
 Familiarise yourself with making this recipe then you can experiment with all kinds of variations further down the line.

-- 4 tablespoons of plain flour
+- 120g plain flour

 - 2 eggs

-- Vegetable oil for deep frying
+- Oil for deep frying

 Cooking Method Part 1: Béchamel-Jamón Sauce